sourcegraph/about/handbook/company/remote/teammate-recommended_productivity_hacks.md

 - [Kap](https://getkap.co/) open source screen recorder for MacOS
 - [CleanShot X](https://cleanshot.com/) is a paid but incredibly good screenshot/GIF/video  recording tool for macOS.
 - [Screenflow](http://www.telestream.net/screenflow/overview.htm) is a paid video recording product that allows you to record your screen and webcam at the same time.
+- [Clocker](https://apps.apple.com/us/app/clocker/id1056643111?mt=12) for Mac makes it easy to see multiple timezones from your clock.

 ## Miscellaneous